 Step 2: Clean your knife by hand and dry thoroughly following use.

-Step 3: Periodically place 1 or 2 drops of olive oil on each side of the blade then lightly rub the oil into the blade with a dry cloth.
+Step 3: Periodically place 1 or 2 drops of oil on each side of the blade then lightly rub the oil into the blade with a dry cloth.
 (My personal preference is canola oil.)

 The lost memories and life experiences embedded in my tools over the past 100+ years are passed on through the markings which I intentionally leave on each of my rustic-style hammered blades.
 Like a human fingerprint, they are a unique feature of each individual knife that can only be formed with my vintage hammer and anvil.